Nasdaq resumes trading after technical glitch |

 Banks and credit card issuers will have to pay up to £1.3 billion ($2 billion) compensation to British customers who were sold identity theft and fraud protection policies they didn't need.

-It's the latest in a series of fines, settlements and compensation payments in the industry as banks try to move on from a recent sorry history of manipulating interest rates, breaking money-laundering laws and selling individuals and businesses complex products that were inappropriate or not properly explained.
+It's the latest in a series of fines, settlements and compensation payments in the industry as banks try to move on from a recent sorry history of manipulating interest rates, breaking money-laundering laws and selling individuals and businesses complex products that were inappropriate or not properly explained."Customers were given misleading and unclear information about the policies so that they bought cover that either was not needed, or to cover risks that had been greatly exaggerated," the Financial Conduct Authority said in a statement.

 Related: America's favorite credit cards